DistributedClocks/GoVector/README.md

 	func LogLocalEvent(string LogMessage)

 Increments current vector timestamp and logs it into Log File.
-No output is generated

 ###   Examples